Chapter 9.5 – Entry Barriers in Seaports

 3. Regulatory, Institutional and Geography Entry Barriers

-Regulatory and institutional entry barriers might make entry into a market costly, time-consuming, or clot to impossible.
+Regulatory and institutional entry barriers can make entry into a market costly, time-consuming, or nearly impossible.
 In a substantial number of ports, policy-makers or port authorities effectively limit the number of terminal-operating companies, towage companies, and other port service providers.
 Sometimes these limits are set by explicit entry criteria that effectively limit the number of competitors.
-In other cases, the port authority or some other relevant policy-maker decides about an entry based on its interpretation of the rules, such as those regarding compliance with local, national, and international environmental requirements and the development policy of the port.
+In other cases, the port authority or another relevant policymaker decides on an entry based on their interpretation of the rules, such as those regarding compliance with local, national, and international environmental requirements and the port’s development policy.

 In some cases, not only do port authorities grant authorizations, but they also provide port services.
 This provision presents fundamental obstacles to market openness.
-Furthermore, in a situation where the state in one of its various forms (national, regional, local) owns a port service provider, this operator enjoys an implicit state guarantee: the state would not allow a state-owned operator to go bankrupt.
-This situation is a deterrent to new entry, as the state-owned operator can potentially engage in predatory pricing where set prices are below cost to remove competitors from the market.
+Furthermore, in a situation where the state, in one of its various forms (national, regional, or local), owns a port service provider, this operator enjoys an implicit state guarantee: the state would not allow a state-owned operator to go bankrupt.
+This situation acts as a deterrent to new entry, as the state-owned operator can potentially engage in predatory pricing, where set prices are below cost, to drive competitors out of the market.

 Provisions in leases, concessions, and other operating agreements, particularly those involving long-term investments by private operators, often provide these operators with some degree of protection against new entrants.
-For example, a terminal operator who has been given the concession to operate a container-handling facility might have exclusive rights to handle containers in the port during the concession period.
-Furthermore, lengthy concessions, even though they provide benefits in the short run that are often passed on to the users, can also provide opportunities for rent-seeking.
+For example, a terminal operator granted a concession to operate a container-handling facility may have exclusive rights to handle containers in the port during the term of the concession.
+Furthermore, long-term concessions, although they provide benefits in the short term that are often passed on to users, can also create opportunities for rent-seeking.

 The existence of regulatory entry barriers can be understood, at least in part, with insights from public choice theories.
-They are the result of the lobby efforts of incumbent firms to persuade policy-makers to deter further entry, secure profits, or extract rents.
-These explanations underline the adverse welfare effects of entry barriers, with the latter associated with higher levels of informal economies rather than better quality goods and services.
+They are the result of lobbying efforts by incumbent firms to persuade policymakers to deter further entry, secure profits, or extract rents.
+These explanations highlight the adverse welfare effects of entry barriers, which are often associated with higher levels of informal economies rather than improved quality of goods and services.

 These public-choice theories suggest that the emergence of legal and institutional entry barriers to serve the interests of incumbent firms, public port authorities, or state agencies may not be ruled out in advance.
-Ports are traditionally strong locally-oriented communities with close relationships between the port authority and port service providers.
+Ports are traditionally strong, locally oriented communities with close relationships between the port authority and port service providers.
 In such an environment, entry barriers may develop to serve the interests of the incumbent port community.
-An alternative explanation along the same lines, namely that legal and institutional entry barriers are the result of the lobbying of interest groups, is that a public port authority creates entry barriers in order to collect economic rents.
-In many ports, port authorities offer additional services such as pilotage, towage, and port labor.
+An alternative explanation, along the same lines, is that legal and institutional entry barriers result from the lobbying of interest groups.
+Specifically, a public port authority may create entry barriers to collect economic rents.
+In many ports, port authorities provide additional services, including pilotage, towage, and port labor.
 Entry barriers for such services increase the market power of the port authority in these markets.

-Natural barriers that constrain port capacity can limit entry, particularly firms requiring land in the port.
+Physical barriers that constrain port capacity can limit entry, particularly for firms requiring land in the port.
 In many ports, there is simply no space for additional berths, warehouses, and other facilities.
-The lack of suitable locations and environmental regulations constrain expansion to protect incumbents from new entrants.
+The lack of suitable locations and environmental regulations constrains expansion, protecting incumbents from new entrants.
 Such entry barriers are particularly relevant if alternative ports are imperfect substitutes, if there are differences in hinterland infrastructure or nautical access, including deviation from main routes.
 Such deficiency is the case in many ports and for many commodities.
 Greenfield port development (building port infrastructure in a completely new location) is not usually a viable strategy for entry.
-Large investments are often required for dredging, quay construction, access roads, and port superstructure.
+Significant investments are often required for dredging, quay construction, access roads, and port superstructure.
 In most existing ports, public authorities have contributed a large share of these investments without direct cost recovery.
 Thus, private greenfield port development is unlikely to emerge.
 This supposition further strengthens the case for low entry barriers in existing port complexes.

 5. Policies to Reduce Entry Barriers